 Yoga is for girls!

 Although women outnumber men in many western yoga classes, yoga is absolutely not just for girls!
 In early times, yoga was more than likely exclusively practised by men.
-Respected yogis Swami Vivekenanda, Sri Krishnamacharya and B K S Iyengar (to name but a few) were all men.
 Today, Duncan Peak and Honza Lafond (both based in Australia), Eoin Finn and Baron Baptiste (to name but a few) are inspiring more and more men to practise yoga.

-Men are very welcome at Brew Yoga classes and Vinyasa yoga is an active style offering plenty of opportunities to challenge your strength, balance and flexibility if that is what you are looking for in your practice.
+Men are very welcome at Brew Yoga classes and Vinyasa yoga is an active style offering plenty of opportunities to challenge your strength, balance and flexibility if that is what you’re looking for in your practice.
 Pleasingly, more and more men have been coming to Jo’s classes in the past year or two, so you’re unlikely to be the only one.

 I’m not flexible enough for yoga.

-You don’t need to be flexible to begin practising yoga, and if you are not particularly flexible, yoga may in fact be ideal for you!
-One of the wonderful benefits of regularly practising yoga is that your flexibility, slowly but surely, will improve.
+You don’t need to be flexible to begin practising yoga, and if you’re not particularly flexible, yoga may in fact be ideal for you!
+One of the benefits of regularly practising yoga is that your flexibility, slowly but surely, will most likely improve.

-At first you may need to take the base level poses – or even focus on just part of a pose – perhaps using some props to assist with getting into your pose and that is perfectly fine.
+At first you may need to take the base level poses – or even focus on just part of a pose – perhaps using some props to assist with getting into your pose, which is perfectly fine.
 Jo is there to help and guide you in finding the best way to begin your practice.

-If you are a runner, cyclist or participate regularly in other sports or physical training, yoga is a great complimentary practice, helping to stretch tight muscles (hello hamstrings!) and strengthen complementary muscles.
+If you are a runner, cyclist or participate regularly in other sports or physical training, yoga is a complementary practice, helping to stretch tight muscles (hello hamstrings!) and strengthen complementary muscles.